astronomer/astronomer/docs/index.md

 ## Building the Images
 All platform images are built from a minimal [Alpine Linux](https://alpinelinux.org/) base image to keep our footprint minimal and secure.
 To build the images from scratch run `make build-alpine` in your terminal.
 If you've already downloaded the images from DockerHub, this will replace them.
 These images will be used when running the platform locally.

+## Building the Documentation
+Documentation is built on jekyll and currently hosted on GitHub pages.
+To run the docs site locally:
+- `cd docs`
+- `bundle install`
+- `bundle exec jekyll serve`